CrewMates-Open-Source/EduHelp/README.md

   <a href="https://youtu.be/qgMU8F1QX5g"><img src="https://img.youtube.com/vi/qgMU8F1QX5g/maxresdefault.jpg"></img></a>
 </p>

-## What do we think of implementation ?
+## What do we think of implementation?
- - There are lot of features which needs to be implemented for this project.
+ - There are a lot of features that need to be implemented for this project.
 To know what are those please click :point_right:[here](https://docs.google.com/document/d/1NgP7kcJPSz0XaIq51hJkgtHk4Pm7J58N76-_0py2DTc/edit?usp=sharing).
- - We would love to add other features in this project.
-It will be greatly appreciated if you contribute to this project and we ensure, it will be given a higher rating, i.e. level1, level2, level3 based on the usefulness and how inspirational your idea is, here by idea I mean just the idea and the flow of Idea in a `.md` file.
-If you can write your code for the idea you suggested, we will deal it in separate PR’s and with different level tags.
+ - We would love to add other features to this project.
+It will be greatly appreciated if you contribute to this project and we ensure, it will be given a higher rating, i.e. level1, level2, level3 based on the usefulness and how inspirational your idea is, hereby idea I mean just the idea and the flow of Idea in a `.md` file.
+If you can write your code for the idea you suggested, we will deal with it in separate PR’s and with different level tags.

 ## Tech-Stacks 💻
 - For website: `HTML`, `CSS`